NetLogo/GoGo-HID-Extension/README.md

 ## Building

-Use the netlogo.jar.url environment variable to tell sbt which NetLogo.jar to compile against (defaults to NetLogo 5.3).
+Use the netlogo.jar.url environment variable to tell sbt which NetLogo.jar to compile against (defaults to most recent version of NetLogo).
 For example:

     sbt -Dnetlogo.jar.url=file:///path/to/NetLogo/target/NetLogo.jar package